apache/druid/docs/ingestion/index.md

 ### Best-effort rollup

 Some Druid ingestion methods guarantee _perfect rollup_, meaning that input data are perfectly aggregated at ingestion time.
-Others offer _best-effort rollup_, meaming that input data might not be perfectly aggregated and thus there could be multiple segments holding rows with the same timestamp and dimension values.
+Others offer _best-effort rollup_, meaning that input data might not be perfectly aggregated and thus there could be multiple segments holding rows with the same timestamp and dimension values.

 In general, ingestion methods that offer best-effort rollup do this because they are either parallelizing ingestion